openstack/sushy-tools/doc/source/user/static-emulator.rst

        "@Redfish.Copyright": "Copyright 2014-2016 Distributed Management Task Force, Inc. (DMTF).
 For the full DMTF copyright policy, see http://www.dmtf.org/about/policies/copyright."
    }

-You can mock different Redfish versions as well as different bare-metal machines by providing appropriate Redfish contents.
+You can mock different Redfish versions as well as different bare metal machines by providing the appropriate Redfish contents.